To open articles, click title links

 There are now quite a few plug-ins on the market that have the ability to split audio into hundreds or thousands of bands and treat them separately, paving the way for a variety of weird and wonderful effects.
 Are you brave enough to enter the frequency zone?

-Drum-recording problems and an inappropriate choice of vocal mic threatened to hamstring this month's hard rock track by New York rock band Generals & Majors.
+Drum-recording problems and an inappropriate choice of vocal mic threatened to hamper this month's hard rock track by New York rock band Generals & Majors.

 Dynamics processing plays an important part in almost all modern music production.
 We look at some practical examples using Cubase 4's built-in dynamics plug-ins.

-While Mac users continue to wait in anticipation for new Mac hardware and software, we take a look a really neat application you might not realise you even own, which lets you create your own MIDI- and audio-based visual performances.
+While Mac users continue to wait in anticipation for new Mac hardware and software, we explore a really neat application you might not realise you even own, which lets you create your own MIDI- and audio-based visual performances.

 Rewiring Live through Pro Tools can open up a world of new possibilities for both applications.

 Beyoncé's second solo album, B'Day, has yielded two of the biggest singles of the year.
-Jason Goldstein shows us how he put together hit mixes for 'Déjà Vu' and 'Irreplaceable'.
+Jason Goldstein tells us how he put together hit mixes for 'Déjà Vu' and 'Irreplaceable'.

 Step sequencing is often regarded as a pastime of '80s revivalists, but it can be used effectively in Logic to produce creative results in all kinds of music.

-This month, the SOS team visit a student's studio to help him overcome a few teething troubles...
+This month, the SOS team visit a student's home studio to help him overcome a few teething troubles with layout and acoustics...

 Sonar's Session Drummer has evolved from a MIDI plug-in to a sophisticated tone module that also includes pattern playback capabilities.
 We take a look beneath the surface.